confiscar/ROScreenShot/README.md

 * Configure the setting variables in the script as needed.
 (Path setting can be relative or absolute.
 Make sure the folders are created beforehand as the script can't create folders.)
 * Run the script from a correctly setup terminal.
 * Press enter to take a screenshot, press Q and enter to exit.
-* If run multiple times, remember to chance file names, or it will start overwriting images as the counter sets to 0.
+* If run multiple times, remember to change file names, or it will start overwriting images as the counter sets to 0.